UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/NavControllers.md

 ---

-The code examples for this section are to be [found in this folder](/code/Chapter3/NavigationControllers)
+The code examples for this section are to be [found in this folder](/code/Chapter3/NavigationControllers).
+There are two sub-folders:

+1. [View Based](/code/Chapter3/NavigationControllers/1-View_Based) - this contains a series of projects that provide examples of navigation based purely on XAML and the code-behind (View Objects).
+This allows us to focus on navigation itself with simple data binding in some cases.
+2. [MVVM Based](/code/Chapter3/NavigationControllers/2-MVVM_Based) - The adopts the same example application in 1 and adopts a simple MVVM pattern.

 # Hierarchial Navigation
 One of the most apparent differences between a desktop computer and a mobile device is screen size.
 It is therefore common to limit the information on screen.
 One popular approach on both iOS and Android is to organize and display information hierarchically.